invokable/salvager/README.md

 #### Global installation and use Chromium binary
 Install agent-browser and Chromium globally and run it as a Laravel Process.

+> [!WARNING]
+> This doesn't work with Vercel or Laravel Cloud.
+See below.

 ```shell
 npm install -g agent-browser
 agent-browser install